CLIUtils/CLI11/README.md

   option.
 Options can be removed from the excludes list with `->remove_excludes(opt)`
-- `->envname(name)`: Gets the value from the environment if present and not passed on the command line.
+- `->envname(name)`: Gets the value from the environment if present and not passed on the command line. 🚧 The value must also pass any validators to be used.
 - `->group(name)`: The help group to put the option in.
 No effect for positional options.
 Defaults to `"Options"`.
 Options given an empty string will not show up in the help print (hidden).